darrikonn/computer_networking/book_notes.md

 **Internet standards** are developed by Internet Engineering Task Force (IETF).
 The IETF standards documents are called **requests for comments (RCFs)**.
 They define protocols such as TCP, IP, HTTP and SMTP.

 ### A Services Description
 **Distributed application** involve multiple end systems that exchange data with each other.
-Internet applications run on end systems - they do not run in the packet switches in the network core.
+Internet applications run on end systems - they do not run in the packet switches in the network core. <br />
+End systems attached to the Internet provide an **Application Programming Interface (API)** that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.
+This Internet API is a set of rules that the sending program must follow so that the Internet can deliver the data to the destination program.

+### What Is a Protocol